people

 M.S.
 Student: Hyun Seo Yu

-At the ATM lab, Yu’s primary responsibility is to unveil the phenotypic diversity of senescent tumor cells based on their microsatellite stability.
+At the ATM Lab, Yu’s primary responsibility is to uncover the phenotypic diversity of senescent tumor cells based on their microsatellite stability.

 Contact: yhs5367@ajou.ac.kr